 PaddleFit offers three levels of certification.
 This program is more expensive than the others, with one or two-day courses that cost between $295 to $549.

 This newer association has a 2-day course for an SUP instructor that includes business practices.
-Currently, they only offer flatwater level 1 certification, but plan to offer other certification programs in the future.
+Currently, they offer

 This association has a very large number of worldwide members, was one of the first to offer certifications, and the first certification course only takes one day.